At a time when we should all be trying to conserve our plastic consumption, I walk down the Christmas decoration aisle

-Sure, some of these still use plastics and such, but making this ornaments from natural treasures or repurposed materials is still better than buying newly made decorations.
+Sure, some of these still use plastics and such, but making these ornaments from natural treasures or repurposed materials is a much better option than buying newly made decorations.
 Some of these following ornaments could even be composted instead of thrown out.
 How cool is that!

 (This post contains affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through my link I receive a small commission at no added cost to you.
 See my policy page for more information)